At Last the 1948 Show: Home media

 In October 2015, One Media iP acquired the rights to three original full episodes that had recently been discovered, and released them on their YouTube channel as well.
 They are the two episodes discovered in David Frost's archives, ep. #1.1 and #2.7, and the episode discovered in a fan collection and screened in 2015, ep. #1.3.
 The three episodes are presented in the wrong aspect ratio: the picture is squeezed horizontally to a ratio of 1:1 square.

 In recent years, some of the other surviving, original full episodes have been uploaded on YouTube and other video-sharing websites.
 All of these have since been removed, and new uploads continue to be removed, due to claimed copyright restrictions and new YouTube rules, as well as internet policing by One Media iP.
 The five compilation episodes (in the same mis-order) plus the three original full episodes released by One Media iP are still available for free on YouTube, on the free streaming service Tubi, and on Amazon Prime, the subscription streaming provider.
 On Tubi and Amazon Prime, the three original episodes are numbered 6 through 8 in order of broadcast: ep. #1.1, 1.3, and 2.7 respectively.
 On these latter two providers, the squeezed 1:1 aspect ratio of episode #7 (1.3) is corrected.

 The British Film Institute released a comprehensive three-DVD set of the surviving material on 16 September 2019, including audio-only portions for all missing segments.

-In July 2020, the BritBox streaming service has the thirteen episodes available for viewing.
+As of July 2020, the BritBox streaming service has the thirteen episodes available for viewing.